TurkServer/CrowdMapper/README.md

 apt-get install libzmq-dev
 apt-get install libevent
 ```

+If all the above works, Meteor should be able to install the `zerorpc` npm package as part of the app without any issues.

-Then install the python dependencies for ZeroRPC:
+In addition, install the python dependencies for ZeroRPC, and Munkres (the Hungarian algorithm):

 ```
 pip install pyzmq
 pip install zerorpc
+pip install munkres
 ```

-If all the above works, Meteor should be able to install the `zerorpc` npm package as part of the app without any issues.